brendankellyODG/opendatagroup.github.io/Product Manuals/Java Model Runner/index.md

 ## Generic Java models

 A generic Java model can execute arbitrary Java code.
-In order to run this model in FastScore, it must implement a particular model interface: the `IJavaModel` interface.
+In order to run this model in ModelOp Center, it must implement a particular model interface: the `IJavaModel` interface.
 This interface includes `begin`, `action`, and `end` methods, analogous to Python and R models.

 ``` java
 import fastscore.IJavaModel;